 Each time you open the Magix application a dialogue box appears first offering beginning choices for what you wish to do.

-You can start a new project and set the preferences for that project at the same time, open an existing project or select a movie template for using the “easy mode” wizard system.
+You can start a new project and set the preferences for that project at the same time, open an existing project or just go straight into the program with a blank slate..

 If you like you can select to skip this dialogue box the next time you open the software up and just have it open into the mode your always use.